Quality of Life

 - The healthcare system in San Diego County is among the best in the nation.
 There are 26 accredited hospitals with more than 6,600 beds available.
 Six hospitals in the region offer AMA residency programs.
 According to a report by Northwestern National Life, San Diego ranked in the top three cities for quality and costs of healthcare.

-- In the March 2006 issue of Bicycling magazine San Diego, CA was selected as the top cycling city in the country for cities with a population greater than 1 million.
+- In the March 2006 issue of Bicycling magazine San Diego was selected as the top cycling city in the country for cities with a population greater than 1 million.

-- San Diego is known world-wide as a popular destination for major attractions including Sea World, San Diego Zoo, San Diego Wild Animal Park, Old Town State Park, Birch Aquarium at Scripps, Del Mar Thoroughbred Races, Legoland California, and Cabrillo National Monument.
+- The San Diego region is known world-wide as a popular destination for major attractions including Sea World, San Diego Zoo, San Diego Zoo Safari Park, Old Town State Park, Birch Aquarium at Scripps, Del Mar Thoroughbred Races, Legoland California, and Cabrillo National Monument.

 Arts and Culture

-- Annual music and stage festivals in the City include the San Diego Symphony, San Diego Opera, La Jolla Playhouse, Old Globe Theatre, Mainly Mozart Festival, San Diego Street Scene, Adams Avenue Music and Arts Festival, and Adams Avenue Roots Festival.
+- Annual music and stage festivals in the City include the San Diego Symphony, San Diego Opera, La Jolla Playhouse, Old Globe Theatre, Mainly Mozart Festival, San Diego Music Thing, Adams Avenue Music and Arts Festival, and Adams Avenue Roots Festival.

 - There are nearly 200 movie screens in the City featuring everything from blockbuster motion pictures and other current releases to foreign, independent and cult films, and major film festivals.